mjt-books/python-book/chapters/chapter-4.md

 - **Overhead**: Spawning many processes and shipping large arrays between them can cost more than you gain.
 Aim for *fewer, chunkier* tasks rather than thousands of tiny ones.
 - **Shared state**: Threads share memory but require careful synchronization (locks, queues).
 Processes don’t share memory by default, so you pass data via pickling or shared memory primitives.
 - **GIL-friendly code**: Many numeric libraries (NumPy, PyTorch, etc.) release the GIL while doing heavy work in C. In those cases, threads can still help, because the true bottleneck isn’t the Python interpreter.
+- **Python version differences**: Some newer Python runtimes experiment with no-GIL builds, but most production environments still use a GIL.
+Always check the behavior for the specific interpreter you run on.

 In this chapter we’ll mostly use threads for I/O-bound parts of the pipeline (data loading, prefetching, logging) and processes for CPU-heavy Python code that can’t easily be vectorized.
 Later sections will connect this to native libraries (BLAS, OpenMP) that give you multi-threading “for free” under the hood.